 Because of there is a loss of elevation from the start to finish lines of 477 feet which is outside the IAAFs requirements of 1m elevation change per 1 km – 42 m or just over 137 feet) there can’t be an official World Record set at Boston.

 Katherine Beiers at 83 years young in 2016 with a time of 5:44:53

 8. The Boston Marathon used to have a noon start until 2006.

 Which meant that Red Sox fans would be leaving Fenway Park just as most of the marathon runners reached Kenmore Square and Mile But, Boston professional baseball teams (The Boston Beaneaters (now the Atlanta Braves) and the Boston Americans (now the Red Sox) have been playing home games in Boston on Patriots’ Day. since 1903, even before Fenway Park was built in 1912.

 10. In 1918, the Boston Marathon was run as a military relay race with 10 runners on each team.

+Hope you enjoyed our Boston Marathon trivia!
 And if you’re training for a marathon or half-marathon, don’t forget to sign up to get our free Marathon Training Tips guide.
 Enter your email to get the free download and our weekly running injury prevention emails! [/et_pb_text][et_pb_button admin_label=”Button” button_url=”http://painfreerunning.com/landing-page/lp-marathon-training-tips/” url_new_window=”on” button_text=”Get the Marathon Training Tips Guide!”